-But let’s analyse this situation a bit more:
+But let’s analyze this situation a bit more:

 Who pushed the top floor button?

 Did you check with your reality, if what you projected was actually happening?

 Was that interesting man willing to go to the top floor with you?